 5. Choose Turn on system protection option on the resulting dialog.
 Then assign some of the space of the drive through moving the slider before hitting the Apply button.
 It should be around 2% but also depends on the size of your disk.
 Click Ok to close this dialog box.

 6. Below the System Protection tab, hit “Create” button, type a description or name for your restore point, then hit Create button to create a restore point manually in your Windows 10.
+For more details about how to create a system restore point.

 7. After the restore point is made, you’ll notice “The Restore” point was set up successfully message.
 After that, you can now close the System Properties dialog.